Focusing in on your Abdominals

 Even with the highly repetitive activity of breathing we find a very close relationship with the abdominals.
 Your diaphragm (main breathing muscle for inhalation) depends on a strong set of abdominals (especially your obliques) to work effectively with pulling in your next breath.
 If your abdominals are getting too long or weak, the diaphragm will begin to over shorten and become less effective at it main job – inhalation.
 The result can set up a cascade of reactions in your muscle system to compensate for something that happens over 20,000 times a day.
 This can be a significant factor in chronic neck, shoulder, and upper/lower back pain syndromes.

 The abdominals play a pivotal role in many basic body processes related to posture, breathing, and core control for efficient activity in life and sports.
 There is not a better muscle to invest time and effort to keep strong.
 When the abdominals are strong and trained for control, your body handles these stresses more effectively which leads to more efficient action whether it is walking, running, golf, or even yard work.
-If you would like to learn a comprehensive method for upgrading your abdominals to decrease chronic muscle tightness talk to your doctor about a referral to Full Potential.
+If you would like to learn a comprehensive method for upgrading your abdominals to decrease chronic muscle tightness talk to your doctor about a referral to Full Potential Physical Therapy.

 Vince Hanneken, PT & Owner